LCBC-UiO/BayesianLaterality/cran-comments.md

 ## Comment

 This is a package update.
-It adds information to the DESCRIPTION file.
+It adds the new special sentinel "_PACKAGE" as requested per email from the CRAN team.

 ## Test environments
-* local OS X install, R 4.1.0
+* local OS X install, R 4.3.1
-* ubuntu 16.04 (on travis-ci), R 4.0.2
-* win-builder (devel and release)

 ## R CMD check results
 There were no ERRORs or WARNINGs or NOTEs.